Tell us about a project you worked on you are especially proud of and why. What was your role?

 I never knew exactly what I wanted to do with the cello until I was out of school.
 As a child, orchestral playing was all that was available to me, so I took for granted that I could do so much more.
 But I always loved populist music, I listened to so many musical styles growing up and after graduation, I began to love working with living musicians and composers.

 I started violin at 8 years old and switched to the cello at 12.
 I studied jazz guitar, viola, and flute somewhere in there too.
 In college I learned piano and have always loved exploring other instruments.
-I graduated in 2012 and have been playing non-stop ever since.
+Eventually I realized I wanted a different kind of focus so applied to Berklee to continue my studies.
+I love all styles and because of Berklee, I have the tools to be the musician I aspire to be.

 How would you describe your style?